kbroman/pkg_primer/pages/docs.md

 ---
 layout: page
 title: Writing documentation with Roxygen2
+description: How to write documentation for an R package
 ---

 To add documentation to an R package, you need to create a